geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

 Explore Categorize
 ^^^^^^^^^^^^^^^^^^

-.. only:: instructor

 .. admonition:: Instructor Notes

    This section reviews use of the Symbology Encoding Categorize function for something else other than color.
 Goal is to have readers reach for SE Functions as often as selectors when styling.

    Additional exercise ideas:

    * Control size using Interpolate: While Recode offers an alternative for selectors (matching discrete values) Interpolate brings something new to the table - gradual color (or value) progression.
 The best of example of this is controlling width using the ``ne:rivers`` data layer (which is not yet available).

 #.
 The **Categorize** function can be used to generate property values based on quantitative information.
 Here is an example using Categorize to color states according to size.